0x2aff/vscode-prettier-eslint/README.md

 ## Prerequisites

-To use this VSCode extension for formatting JavaScript and TypeScript with [prettier-eslint](https://github.com/prettier/prettier-eslint), ensure the following packages are installed, either locally or globally:
+To use this VSCode extension for formatting JavaScript and TypeScript with [prettier-eslint](https://github.com/prettier/prettier-eslint), ensure the following packages are installed, locally:

 - `prettier@^3`
 - `eslint@^8`